 Other factors like tension, stress, minor injuries after a fall, as well as fever and illness, also lead to muscle pains and aches that can last for a few days or weeks.

-It is crucial to manage this pain right from its onset so as to avoid slipping into the cycle of a lack of exercise, increasing discomfort, chronic pain, and frustration.
+It is crucial that you manage this pain right from its onset so as to avoid slipping into the cycle of a lack of exercise, increasing discomfort, chronic pain, and frustration.

 It’s important to note that the treatment for muscle soreness or joint pain is often linked to the cause.
 Identifying the reason for pain helps to determine if you can treat it on your own, or if you need to see a doctor.